TamarLabs/ReDe/README.md

-# ReDehy
-A Redis dehydrator module
+# An Simple Redis Module for data dehydration